NoeSamaille/sandbox/Installing-Redhat-Openshift-4.3-on-Bare-Metal.md

 ### Create manifest and ignition files

-> :warning:You have to be on line to execute this step.
+> :warning: You have to be on line to execute this step.

-> :information_source: Run this on cli
+> :information_source: Run this on Cli

 ```
 cd $INST_DIR